harishkola2916/harishkola2916/README.md

 ### Hi there 👋 My name is Harish

  -🔭 I’m currently working as a Software Engineer.
-I like to know and learn new technologies always, so whenever I get time, I will try out with coding.
+I always like to learn new technologies, so whenever I get time, I will try out with coding.
  👯 I’m looking to collaborate on open source projects.
 Please reach out to me in case if you ever want to collaborate with me.

  Technologies & tools: